 FAFSA Grants & Other Types of Financial Aid

 Spending a couple of hours filing the Free Application for Federal Student Aid, more commonly known as the FAFSA®, may not seem like your idea of fun.
 However, skipping the FAFSA could mean losing out on need-based grants.
-If you qualify, grants can be an incredibly helpful addition to your financial aid award for one main reason: You don’t have to repay them.
+If you qualify, grants can be an incredibly helpful addition to your financial aid award for one main reason: You generally don’t have to repay them.

 Let’s jump into some specific details about grants, including the connection between the FAFSA and grants, types of grants, and more information about this worthwhile addition to your financial aid award.